Human Mesh Modeling for Anny Body: Assessing 3D modeling capabilities

 \section{Assessing 3D modeling capabilities}

-To assess how Anny can model the geometry of actual human meshes, we register it to scans of 3DBodyTex~\cite{saint20183dbodytex}.
-3DBodyTex is a dataset consisting of 400 3D scans of adults depicting 100 male and 100 female individuals in minimal clothing.
-We report qualitative results in Fig.~\ref{fig:3dregistration}.
-Anny approximates 3D points of the scans with an average point to mesh error of 2.4mm, excluding head and hands of the numerical evaluation due to the low scan quality in these regions, following an existing protocol~\cite{osman2022supr,park2025atlas}.
-Smaller fitting errors have been reported with other human mesh models, notably a 1.8mm mean vertex to vertex error using ATLAS ~\cite{park2025atlas}, however these models are specifically optimized to capture the geometry of individuals wearing minimal clothes.
-Anny models neither clothes nor the shape deformation they cause, yet is able to approximate 3D scans with an accuracy sufficient for many applications.
-To assess modeling capabilities with children, we register Anny to three commercial scans of children from RenderPeople, and achieve a 2.7mm point to mesh error, excluding regions corresponding to the hairnet worn by the models of the numerical evaluation.
+\paragraph{Adults}.
+To evaluate the expressiveness of the proposed body model, we register Anny to scans from 3DBodyTex~\cite{saint20183dbodytex}, which contains 400 scans of adults (100 male and 100 female individuals) in minimal clothing.
+As shown in Fig.~\ref{fig:3dregistration}, Anny produces visually accurate registrations that closely follow the scanned geometry accross subjects.
+Quantitatively, it achieves an average scan point-to-mesh error of 2.5$mm$.
+Following established evaluation protocols~\cite{osman2022supr,park2025atlas}, we exclude the head and hands from the quantitative analysis due to lower scan quality in these regions.
+Smaller fitting errors have been reported with scan-based models, notably a 1.8$mm$ mean error using ATLAS ~\cite{park2025atlas}.
+We achieved a similar error of 1.9$mm$ using SMPL-X with 300 shape components.
+Qualitatively, we observe that SMPL-X better captures fine skin-fold details of high-BMI bodies compared with Anny.
+However, we also observe that SMPL-X overfits to mesh deformations due to hair and clothings, since scan-based models are specifically designed to capture the geometry of individuals wearing minimal clothes.
+In contrast, Anny models neither clothes nor the shape deformation they cause, yet is able to approximate 3D scans with competitive accuracy.

+\paragraph{Children}.
+No public child-scan dataset is available to our knowledge, which motivates Anny's scan-free design.
+To assess modeling capabilities with children, we register Anny to three commercial scans from RenderPeople (\emph{posed 320 26}, \emph{48 26} and \emph{502 26}).
+Although this should not be interpreted as a comprehensive benchmark, Anny achieves lower average scan-point-to-mesh error than SMPL-X on all three scans, with 2.0 \vs 3.2$mm$ mean error.
+Together with the AGORA-Kids results in Table~\ref{tab:shape}, these results provide supporting evidence that Anny can competitively model child body shapes.